Mary Victoria Leiter, Lady Curzon (1870-1906)

 Alexandre Cabanel (Montpellier 1823 – Paris 1889)

-The portrait depicts the sitter at the age of 17, when she and her parents were visiting Paris, where all three were painted by Cabanel (the portraits of her parents remain in the US); hung in the sitter's parents' home in Washington at the time of her marriage; presumably was left to the sitter's youngest daughter, Lady Alexandra Curzon (1904-95), wife of Major Edward Metcalfe; on loan to the NT at Kedleston Hall since March 1996; following her death accepted in lieu of capital taxes by HM Government (tax satisfied £12,600) and allocated to the National Trust for display at Kedleston in April 1998
+Commissioned from Alexandre Cabanel by Levi Ziegler Leiter (1834–1904), c.
+1887; hung in the Leiter's Washington D.C. residence until at least 1895, when the sitter was married to George Nathaniel Curzon, 1st Marquess Curzon of Kedleston; brought to Kedleston Hall at an unknown date; thence by descent to the sitter's youngest daughter, Lady Alexandra Curzon (1904-95), wife of Major Edward Metcalfe; on loan to the National Trust since March 1996; accepted in lieu of capital taxes by HM Government (tax satisfied £12,600) and allocated to the National Trust for display at Kedleston in April 1998.